 Horse Racing Prices Guarantee

-We offer Guaranteed Prices on all UK & Irish Horse Racing.
-So if you take a price on a horse and the Starting Price (SP) is bigger, we will pay you out at the bigger odds!
+This Paddy Power offer guarantees prices on all UK & Irish Horse Racing.
+So if you take a price on a horse and the Starting Price (SP) is bigger, they will pay you out at the bigger odds!

-- If you take 3/1 and your horse wins with an SP of 2/1, we STILL pay you 3/1
+- If you take 3/1 and your horse wins with an SP of 2/1, they STILL pay you 3/1

 So you get the best of both worlds!